 A low protein diet for PKU is advocated for life although some adult patients choose to come off the diet (strict dietary adherence is recommended through-out pregnancy).
 Adult PKU patients in Norfolk and Waveney are ideally reviewed once a year.
-This was previously by the Outreach clinic run by the St. Thomas's Metabolic Team, held at NNUH, however this is due to change to the Adult Metabolic service at Addenbrooke's Hospital in 2024.
+There is no longer an adult outreach clinic at NNUH and so current adult patients have been given the choice of continuing follow up with the St. Thomas's Metabolic Team by travelling to London or transferring to the Addenbrookes Adult Metabolic Team in Cambridge.
+All paediatric patients will be transferred to the Addenbrookes Metabolic team at age 16.